 Your content will become a reference for other people and potential customers

-This is perhaps one of the best benefits that unexpired content can give us: it makes us references!
+This is perhaps one of the best benefits that unexpired content can give us: it makes our references!
 To be a reference in a subject, the process is long.

 In other words, it takes time for people to assimilate that a given company is the best to deal with a given subject.
 Therefore, having permanent content on the internet is a very important path for your marketing and positioning strategy.

 When a user finds content that helps him in some way, he will become “grateful” for that help.
 Even if unconsciously.